woossi0/suite/docs/usermanual/source/apps/plugincreate/action.rst

       Ext.preg(myapp.plugins.DrawBox.prototype.ptype, myapp.plugins.DrawBox);

-   This code wraps an ``OpenLayers.Control.DrawFeature`` that will allow the user to draw rectangular geometries on the map.
+   This code wraps an `OpenLayers.Control.DrawFeature <http://dev.openlayers.org/docs/files/OpenLayers/Control/DrawFeature-js.html>`_ that will allow the user to draw rectangular geometries on the map.

-   .. todo:: How would someone know that?
-How would someone extrapolate this information to making their own plugin?
+   .. todo:: What specific part of the code is the part that wraps the DrawFeature action?

+   .. note:: Read more about the `Tool.js plugin <../../sdk-api/lib/plugins/Tool.html>`_ in the SDK API.

    As for user interaction, this code will only add a button to the toolbar with the text "Draw box".
 This button will not have any any functionality.